andywag/NeuralHDL/docs/architecture/feedforward.md

-## Feedforward operation
+# Feedforward operation

-The feedforward operation is a matrix multiplication with a bias addition.
-The data flow is ordered to always work with MAC operations and avoid the use of an adder tree.
+The feedforward operation consists of a matrix multiplication followed by a bias addition using the equation shown below.

+* equation TBD

 A block diagram of the operation is shown below.
+The block contains N shared MAC units, a delay line, a bias addition followed by a non-linearity.

 ```mermaid
 graph LR